BrunoBoehm/code-notes/ruby.md

 ```

 ### Hash iteration with .each and .map/.collect
-When we iterate over arrays, we iterate over one element at a time––each index in an array contains just one object.
+When we iterate over arrays, we iterate over one element at a time: each index in an array contains just one object.
 In a hash however, data is stored in key/value pairs so we will be iterating over those pairs.

 ```ruby
 hash = {key1: "value1", key2: "value2"}